jsadowyj/sadowyj.net/content/_index.md

 Hi there!
 I'm Jacob Sadowyj, an experienced Cloud Infrastrucuture Engineer, Software Engineer, and IT Professional with a passion for turning challenges into innovation.

-### who is this guy? 👨‍💻
+### so what? 💭

-I've been at the forefront of some [seriously cool projects](/projects), such as leading the development of the NetSapiens Console (nsc), where I harnessed the power of PBX APIs to cut labor costs by a whopping 712 hours over two years!
+I've been at the forefront of some [seriously cool projects](/projects), such as leading the development of the NetSapiens Console (nsc), which dynamically builds IVR call-flow diagrams bbased on a series of API calls.

-Having led app deployments, and executed large-scale migrations U.S. government agencies.
-I can take an application from it's infancy all the way to self-sustaning cloud architecture.
+Having led application deployments, and executed large-scale migrations for large organizations and U.S. government agencies.
+I can take applications from their infancy all the way to self-sustaning cloud architecture.

 if that interests you 🤝 let's get [in touch!](mailto:jacob@sadowyj.net)

 ### my skills 🔎

 - programmming
-- linux
+- linux administration
 - infrastructure automation
     - ansible
     - terraform